Compiled from my ten-part series at Capital Research Center

 The first to speak with him explained that the only way to fix the country would be to overturn all the laws passed since communism, starting with the constitution.

-The government watchdog program Alliance for a Clean Romania actively promoted the post-Colectiv protests.
-In 2010, Mungiu-Pippidi’s SAR launched the program.
+The government watchdog program Alliance for a Clean Romania, which Mungiu-Pippidi’s think tank launched in 2010, actively promoted the post-Colectiv protests.
 In the eight years that CEE Trust issued grants to Romanian NGOs, it had given SAR $360,000 — $120,000 of which were earmarked for Alliance for a Clean Romania.

 Many believe Ponta gave in so easily for political reasons.
 Refusing to resign could send a message of insensitivity toward voters in 2016.
 However, Ponta later claimed that he received information from the Interior Minister and “other sources” of planned attacks on political parties’ headquarters, as well as attempts to spark a revolution like Ukraine’s 2014 EuroMaidan.
 He argued that resigning trumped having to order security forces to violently suppress a revolt.